Athena

 Usability Testing

-We conducted usability testing on our mid-fi prototype.
-Our goals were to 1) identify potential usability issues and 2) validate 2 common tasks in our product (1) Selecting and playing an existing tour, 2) Selecting and purchasing event tickets).
+We conducted usability testing on our mid-fidelity prototype.
+Our goals were to 1) identify potential usability issues and 2) validate two core tasks in our product (1.
+Selecting and playing an existing 'playlist', 2.
+Selecting and purchasing event tickets).

 Results